 P2 Gold Restructures Gabbs Payment Terms

-/EIN News/ -- VANCOUVER, British Columbia, March 06, 2023 (GLOBE NEWSWIRE) -- P2 Gold Inc. (“P2” or the “Company”) (TSX-V:PGLD) (OTCQB:PGLDF) reports that, subject to TSX Venture Exchange (the “Exchange”) approval, it has restructured the outstanding payment terms for the acquisition of the Gabbs Project located on the Walker-Lane Trend in the Fairplay Mining District of Nye County, Nevada.
-(See the Company’s news releases dated February 23, 2021, announcing the acquisition of the Gabbs Project, and May 5, 2021 and April 28, 2022, announcing amendments to the terms of the acquisition of the Gabbs Project).
+VANCOUVER, British Columbia, March 06, 2023 (GLOBE NEWSWIRE) -- P2 Gold Inc. ("P2" or the "Company") PGLD PGLDF reports that, subject to TSX Venture Exchange (the "Exchange") approval, it has restructured the outstanding payment terms for the acquisition of the Gabbs Project located on the Walker-Lane Trend in the Fairplay Mining District of Nye County, Nevada.
+(See the Company's news releases dated February 23, 2021, announcing the acquisition of the Gabbs Project, and May 5, 2021 and April 28, 2022, announcing amendments to the terms of the acquisition of the Gabbs Project).

 "We appreciate Waterton's support in restructuring the payment terms for the acquisition of our Gabbs Project," commented Joe Ovsenek, President and CEO of P2.
 "Under the prior terms, US$8.9 million was due this May.
 Now, the majority of the payments have been pushed off for over three years, giving us time to advance Gabbs to the point where we can sell a royalty or stream to fund the payments due to Waterton to complete the purchase of Gabbs."